 Killer Kross was part of the main roster in WWE.
 That ended when he was surprisingly released from the company back in November 2021.
-Since then, Kross has forged unique identity through making appearances in the indie circuits.
+Since then, Kross has forged a unique identity through making appearances in the indie circuits.
 He also gave performances at MLW and NJPW STRONG.

 Kross has apparently been working on securing acting roles in both movies and the small screen.
 His motivation behind wanting to act is that it will lead to pro-wrestling getting new fans.